suyash-deriv/dockerfile-action/README.md

 - `push`: Set this to `true` if you want to push the Docker image to a registry; otherwise, set it to `false`.
 - `username` and `password`: Replace `${{ secrets.DOCKER_USERNAME }}` and `${{ secrets.DOCKER_password }}` with your Docker registry credentials.
 - `project_type`: Customize this parameter according to your project's needs.
 Can be any one of the following.
     - py
     - go
     - perl
     - node

-    use `project_type`: skip if your project type is not applicable to any of the above.
+Use `project_type`: skip if your project type is not applicable to any of the above.